Betting on Futures in NY

 Can you accurately predict who will win the next Super Bowl?
 How about the next NBA MVP selection?
 The winner of March Madness?

 Futures betting is one of the most popular corners of the sports betting world since odds and markets are easy to understand and easy to follow.
 Pick which team or player you think will win a league, division, award, etc; wait and see who wins; get paid according to the odds you locked in at the time of your bet.

 Want to see what live futures odds look like at an online sportsbook?
 Check our live feed below for futures odds as posted for NFL, NBA, MLB, PGA golf and more.
 Use the drop-down menu on the left to change your sport; use the other menu to toggle between the futures markets available within each sport.
 If you see any odds you like, click on them and you’ll go right to the sportsbook itself to start the process.
-Note: Until NY online sportsbooks are live this feed will be populated with odds from NJ online sportsbooks.

 The name kind of gives it away, but a futures bet is a bet on the outcome of an event that hasn’t happened yet.
 These bets can vary quite a bit depending on the sportsbook and the sport, but some of the most common you’ll come across are: